WCGT

 is the average: size of the fields & start time?

-In 2008 events will be consecutive tee times starting in the
+In 2019 events will be consecutive tee times starting in the mornings or early

-Tee times span over a 2 to 4 hour range.
+afternoons.
+No shotgun starts.
+Tee times span over a 1 to 3 hour range and the

-at a length that provides speed of play, the tees at our courses
+yet challenging, and at a length that provides speed of play, there will be two

 What